Skip to content

 Reference Documentation

-For details on how to use connectors in scripts, please refer to the documentation Script Development / Connector Object DFF.CONN
+For specific details on how to use connectors in scripts, please refer to the documentation Script Development / Connector Object DFF.CONN